Riminder/docs-api/hr-json/trait-objects/language-object.md

 # Language object

-This object contains the parsed language present in a document.
+This object holds language information.

 ## The Interest Object